zero64801/koboldcpp-rocm/README.md

 - **[Download the latest .exe release here](https://github.com/LostRuins/koboldcpp/releases/latest)** or clone the git repo.
 - Windows binaries are provided in the form of **koboldcpp.exe**, which is a pyinstaller wrapper for a few **.dll** files and **koboldcpp.py**.
 You can also rebuild it yourself with the provided makefiles and scripts.
 - Weights are not included, you can use the official llama.cpp `quantize.exe` to generate them from your official weight files (or download them from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
-- To run, execute **koboldcpp.exe** or drag and drop your quantized `ggml_model.bin` file onto the .exe, and then connect with Kobold or Kobold Lite.
-If you're not on windows, then run the script **KoboldCpp.py** after compiling the libraries.
+- To run, simply execute **koboldcpp.exe**.
 - Launching with no command line arguments displays a GUI containing a subset of configurable settings.
 Generally you dont have to change much besides the `Presets` and `GPU Layers`.
 Read the `--help` for more info about each settings.
 - By default, you can connect to http://localhost:5001
-- You can also run it using the command line `koboldcpp.exe [ggml_model.bin] [port]`.
+- You can also run it using the command line.
 For info, please check `koboldcpp.exe --help`

 ### Improving Performance
 - **(Nvidia Only) GPU Acceleration**: If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.